-The US Securities and Exchange Commission (SEC, or the Commission) recently issued a public statement and announced five settled orders instituting cease-and-desist proceedings that shed light on how the SEC will continue to apply "the well-established and well-functioning federal securities law framework" to the nascent cryptocurrency markets.
-These orders - one against a token exchange, two against token issuers, and two against promoters - clarify the SEC's approach for:
+The U.S. Securities and Exchange Commission (SEC) recently issued a public statement1 and announced five settled orders instituting cease-and-desist proceedings that shed light on how the SEC will continue to apply "the well-established and well-functioning federal securities law framework" to the nascent cryptocurrency markets.
+These orders-one against a token exchange, two against token issuers, and two against promoters-clarify the SEC's approach for:

-- Determining whether token transactions constitute unregistered securities offerings or unregistered broker-dealer or exchange activity - Resolving unregistered token offerings
+- Determining whether token transactions constitute unregistered securities offerings or unregistered broker-dealer or exchange activity; and - Resolving unregistered token offerings.

-The Commission's recent actions also signal the potential next frontier for SEC enforcement as the new year begins.
+John J. Sikora Jr., Stephen P. Wink, and Douglas K. Yatter are partners, and Cameron R. Kates is an associate, at Latham & Watkins LLP.
+The SEC's recent actions also signal the potential next frontier for SEC enforcement as the new year begins.